formkit/docs-content/guides/create-a-tailwind-theme.md

 When you're done creating your theme you can use the included publishing script to build and publish your theme to npm.

-First, ensure that you have modified the contents of your theme's `meta` key and `package.json` file to accurate reflect your theme's name, description, version, and author information.
+First, ensure that you have modified the contents of your theme's `meta` key and `package.json` file to accurately reflect your theme's name, description, version, and author information.

 ::Callout
 ---